drummerpolo15/fun/credit_transfer_checker/README.md

 ```

 The interactive menu allows you to:
-1. **Check Credit Transfers**: Enter your courses and see if they transfer to your target college
+1. **Check Credit Transfers**: Enter your PHCC courses and see if they transfer to your target college
 2. **Add Transfer Equivalency**: Add new transfer mappings to the database
 3. **View Equivalencies**: See all available transfer equivalencies in the database
 4. **Exit**: Close the application